Florida black bear: Abundance and range

-Before Florida was settled by Europeans, black bears occupied all of the Floridan mainland, and even the upper Florida Keys, with a population of around 11,000.
-The current range is 45% of the historic Florida range, as well as in southern Alabama, southern Georgia and southern Mississippi.
+Before Florida was settled by Europeans, black bears occupied all of the Floridan mainland and even the upper Florida Keys, with a population of around 11,000.
+Bear numbers declined by 97% to 300 bears by 1970.
+Mark-recapture studies suggested that there were approximately 4,000 bears in Florida by 2015.
+Between 2011 and 2020, bears were frequently sighted in 29% of Florida and ranged through approximately 51% of Florida (including cities, waterbodies, and other non-habitat contained within the occupied range outline).
+Compared to the previous decade (2001–2010), this estimate was a 11% increase in range.

+The subspecies occurs in fragmented populations in Florida, southern Alabama, southern Georgia and southern Mississippi.
 Most major populations of Florida black bears live on or near public lands.
 These include Ocala National Forest, Big Cypress National Preserve, Apalachicola National Forest, Osceola National Forest and Okefenokee National Wildlife Refuge.
-A study of the Okefenokee-Osceola population found over 500 bears in each of the two study areas.
-There is no way to know the exact number of black bears that exist in Florida, although scientific methods provide a range of statistical estimates within which they are 95% confident.
-A statewide population estimate was conducted in 2014 and 2015 before the hunt.
-FWC estimated there were close to 4,000 bears from results of spatially explicit mark-recapture methods.
-They exist within seven subpopulations, which are genetically and geographically isolated.
-Bear range has expanded over the last several decades and the recent abundance estimates are higher than those created in 2002 but some citizens fear that habitat continues to be destroyed and believe that their numbers are dwindling.
+In Florida, they exist within seven subpopulations which are genetically and geographically isolated.

 Diet

 Florida black bears are omnivores.
 Their diet consists of 80 percent plants, 15 percent insects, and 5 percent animal matter.
-Usually, the animal matter consists of carrion and is found by scavenging.
+Usually the animal matter consists of carrion and is found by scavenging.
 Their diet varies greatly with the seasons, likely because many of their preferred species of flora and fauna are seasonal.
 In the spring, they mainly consume Sabal palmetto, Thalia geniculata, Sus scrofa, Bombus bimaculatus and Camponotus species.
 In the summer, they primarily eat Serenoa repens, Ilex glabra, Rubus species, Phytolacca rigida, Vaccinium species, Camponotus species, Anisomorpha buprestoides and the eggs of Alligator mississippiensis.
-In the fall, they eat Serenoa repens, Ilex glabra, Nyssa biflora, Vespula species, Apis mellifera, and Dasypus novemcinctus.
+In the fall, they eat Serenoa repens, Ilex glabra, Nyssa biflora, Vespula species, Apis mellifera, and Dasypus mexicanus.

+Status

+In 2012 the Florida Fish and Wildlife Conservation Commission (FWC) delisted the Florida black bear, using IUCN Red List criteria to evaluate the species' risk of extinction.
+The 2012 Florida Black Bear Management Plan was approved and put into action to prevent the subspecies from being listed in the future.
+While the Florida black bear was removed from the state list of threatened species, the Bear Conservation Rule (68A-4.009) was adopted at the same time, providing continued protections to the species.